lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/03-design-and-specifications.rst

 v1.4a (720p @60Hz to 1080p @24Hz) and the HDMI v1.3 (1080p @60Hz): 3
 data channels, plus 1 clock channel is supported (differential).

-TODO: Verify it isn’t better than this.
+.. todo:: Verify it isn’t better than this.
 Doesn’t seem right.

 PRU-ICSS
 *********